decalage2/oletools/oletools/doc/olevba.md

 since they have been replaced by better solutions.

 ### VBA_Scanner (deprecated)

-Note: this API is under active development and may change in the future.

 The class **VBA_Scanner** can be used to scan the source code of a VBA module to find obfuscated strings, suspicious keywords, IOCs, auto-executable macros, etc.